Black, black & tan and gray (wolf sable).

 Length is medium, straight and hard and close lying with a dense undercoat, which protects against temperature and bugs, as well as a straight outer coat.
 Their coat requires regular brushing.

 Usually hardy.
-Has potential to have hip dysplasia (abnormal development of hip joints), skin disease, bloat, congenital heart disease, Von Willebrand's disease, nervous condition and panosteitis (an inflammation of long bones in the legs.)
-To minimize the risk of your GMD developing any hereditary health issues, you should buy a German Shepherd puppy from a reputable German Shepherd Dog breeder.
+Has potential to have hip dysplasia.
+To help prevent the chance of hip or elbow dysplasia developing make sure your dog is on a healthy, well proportioned diet, and avoid excessive running and jumping while still a puppy as this can be hard on the developing joints.
+Heart issues can also occur and must be monitored by your local vet To minimize the risk of your GMD developing any hereditary health issues, you should buy a German Shepherd puppy from a reputable German Shepherd Dog breeder.

 Country or city living is fine, but only as long as adequate attention and exercise is given.
 A fenced yard is essential to stop the dog from wandering.
 The owner of a German Shepherd should be strong and confident to control this powerful and forceful breed.